Developer-Sanctuary/Constitution/README.md

 # The Constitution of The Republic of Developer Sanctuary

- As modified up to Thursday, June 19 2023
+ As modified up to Wednesday, June 28th, 2023